singaround/songbook/songs/let-the-bulgine-run-let-the-bulgine-run.md

 date: 2019-03-15T20:22:05.061Z
 description: >-
   In the 1840s, New York saw the emergence of a new urban youth culture among single working women.
-These 'Bowery gals' worked in factories, shops, or as seamstresses, and enjoyed spending their wages after hours in theatres, dance halls and ice-cream parlours.
-They were known for wearing brightly-coloured clothes and walking out together on the pavements of the Bowery, New York's oldest street.
+These 'Bowery gals' worked in factories, in shops, or as seamstresses, and enjoyed spending their wages after hours in theatres, dance halls and ice-cream parlours.
+They were known for wearing brightly-coloured clothes and walking out together on the pavements of The Bowery, New York's oldest street.
 ---
 Oh, the smartest packet you can find,\